mumoshu/division/README.md

 It is capable of distributing, scheduling, and logging any Kubernetes pods, runnable as Brigade scripts, across multiple Kubernetes clusters.

-Use it from your local machine or continuous integration system for GitOps, continous delivery, blue-green Kubernetes cluster switch, disaster recovery, and so on.
+Run it from your local machine or continuous integration system, as part of your GitOps or continous delivery pipeline, blue-green Kubernetes cluster switch, disaster recovery, and so on.

 ## Model use-case: DIY GitOps Pipeline